smikhalevski/roqueform/README.md

 };
 ```

-You may have noticed that even we didn't specify any types yet, but our fields are strictly typed.
+You may have noticed that even though we didn't specify any types yet, our fields are strictly typed.
 You can check this
-by replacing the value dispatched to `barField`.
-This would cause TypeScript to show an error that `barField` value
+by replacing the value dispatched to `barField`:
-must be of a number type.

 ```diff
 - barField.dispatchValue(event.target.valueAsNumber);
 + barField.dispatchValue(event.target.value);
 ```

+This would cause TypeScript to show an error that `barField` value must be of a number type.

-## Eager and lazy
+### Eager and lazy re-renders

-By default, `Form` component re-renders only when the provided field was updated directly, so updates from ancestors or
-derived fields would be ignored.
-This reflects to the lazy nature at the heart of Roqueform.

-Let's consider the form with two `Field` elementss.
+Let's consider the form with two `Field` elements.
 One of them renders the value of the root field and the other one
 updates the derived field:

 ```tsx